 CHRIS EAGAR-FINNEY: When Sandy arrived in the city, I was in my apartment located one block away from the School.
 I took the precautions that were advised by the Mayor of NYC, the University, and the School of Social Work.
 My six-story building did experience some shaking throughout the night, but having grown up in Los Angeles, I wasn't too bothered.
 I was fortunate that this hurricane did not impact my life as much as it did the lives of other people throughout the city, many of whom are still suffering.
-The only thing that was disrupted for me was classes, field placement, and public transportation.
+The only thing that was disrupted for me was classes, practicum placement, and public transportation.
 I would like to add that all the CUSSW administrators involved in the decision making, planning, and emergency management did an outstanding job at communicating with the students!!!

 KATE FARRIGAN: Because I live on high ground, my experience with the hurricane was not as a traumatic as what others faced during and after the storm.
 The most troubling part was not knowing how my friends downtown or in Brooklyn were doing until after the storm ended.
 In particular, I did not hear from a friend in Brooklyn until days later (and was relieved to find out that she had been with family in Philadelphia).
 I still haven't heard from my best friend in Connecticut.
 She lives in a town that experienced significant power outages—but I think her power should have been restored by now.
 I was also thinking about those who had been displaced by the storm and imagining what they might be going through.